Chlamydia Testing in London

 or 020 37457523

-The Chlamydia test performed at the STD Check Clinic is a Polymerase Chain Reaction (PCR) test by first catch urine.
+The Chlamydia test performed at the STD Check London is a Polymerase Chain Reaction (PCR) test by first catch urine.
 This is the gold standard for STD testing in private clinics and results should be ready within 3 days of the sample being given.

 If you are having chlamydia, the doctor will prescribe oral antibiotics such as azithromycin or doxycycline.
 He will also recommend your partner to be treated in order to prevent further infection and spread of this disease.